AlekseiViunik/Welding_control/README.md

 - Added a language selection button on the main window.
 When a language is selected, all text elements, including logging, error messages, text in the generated Excel file, and more, will be updated.
 - Added support for English and Italian languages.
 - Changed code structure.
 Now both the main window and the settings window have only one frame containing all the components.
-- Fix: When clicking the "Browse" button in the settings window, the file explorer now opens relative to the settings window instead of the main window.
+- Fix: When clicking the `Browse` button in the settings window, the file explorer now opens relative to the settings window instead of the main window.

 ## Descrizione